umaxiaotian/Vue-Window-Manager/README.md

 This is a documentation for the "vue-window-manager" module.
 This module allows the management of windows within a Vue.js application.
 The windows can be moved within a parent window using drag and drop.

+If you have a feature request, please submit it as a GitHub issue.

 ![ダウンロード](https://user-images.githubusercontent.com/29545778/221391695-ee4707d0-ff76-4235-af91-450b8adf67ca.gif)